pegi3s/dockerfiles/utilities/MANUAL.md

 - `"nuccore"` is the NCBI database used to retrieve the accession numbers (`nuccore` or `protein`).
 - `/data/output.fasta` to the actual name of your output FASTA file.

 This command will process the input FASTA and write the output in `/data/output.fasta`.

+Note that the two last flags of the command (`-aa -rs`) are optional:
-The `-aa` parameter is an optional flag, if it is present, then the accession numbers are appended at the beginning of the headers in the output.
+- `-aa`: if the flag is present, then the accession numbers are appended at the beginning of the headers in the output.
+- `-rs`: if the flag is present, then spaces in the taxonomy information added are replaced with underscores.

 To test this utility, you can use these two FASTA files: [nucleotide sequences](https://raw.githubusercontent.com/pegi3s/dockerfiles/master/utilities/test_data/test-nucleotide-accessions.fasta) or [protein sequences](https://raw.githubusercontent.com/pegi3s/dockerfiles/master/utilities/test_data/test-protein-accessions.fasta).